knaaptime/seg_networks/paper/methods_segregation.md

 measures.

 Thus, we index locations as $i$ and $j$, and we operationalize the concept of spatial relationships using a spatial weights matrix $W$ [@cliff1970SpatialAutocorrelation].
-By focusing on
-$W$, we are forced "to specify [our] underlying assumptions about socio-spatial proximity", following the call by @reardon2004MeasuresSpatial [p.154] for analysis that "compares segregation levels based on different theoretical bases for defining spatial proximity."
+By focusing on $W$, we are forced "to specify [our] underlying assumptions about socio-spatial proximity", following the call by @reardon2004MeasuresSpatial [p.154] for analysis that "compares segregation levels based on different theoretical bases for defining spatial proximity."
 Conceptually, the spatial weights matrix $W$ reflects the connectivity graph for the spatial relationship between nodes $i$ and $j$, and the values $w_{ij}$ encode the intensity of the association $\bar{ij}$.
-<-- ELI check on what $\bar{ij}$ is intended to represent? -->
 The spatial weights matrix is a useful and flexible representation of the local neighborhood environment because it provides a generic data structure for encoding spatial relationships, where any link function ($\phi$, following the notation of @reardon2004MeasuresSpatial) can be used to specify the proximity between units.
 Formally,

 <!-- if we're following reardon's notation, does $D$ below need to be $R$ ? -->
 $$